 Consultants who don't consistently use a proven system

 to fill their prospect pipeline have massive revenue problems.

+Consultants that depend upon the referrals they get in their first year usually fall into a Feast-or-Famine cycle.
 In a Feast-or-Famine cycle, consultants work long hours with clients and have no time for marketing.
 Then, when the client engagement ends, they face long stretches with no income as they work on stop-gap marketing.
 It’s a continuous cycle that drives consultants and their families crazy.